chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 ---------------------

-When a tuple is returned from a function with `ref` or `const ref` return intent, that tuple must either refer to a variable or another tuple that does not refer to elements.
+When a tuple is returned from a function with `ref` or `const ref` return intent, it must refer to some form of heavy tuple that exists outside of the current scope.
 Otherwise there is a compilation error.

+Both light tuples and heavy tuples can be

    .. code-block:: chapel